About

 1990

-• Re-establishing “ping-pong, between art and knowledge” as a Project Room in Berlin
+Re-establishing ping-pong, between art and knowledge as a Project Room and artist residency in Berlin 2017-present

-• Founding of ping-pong & associates, a team of artists, scientists and cultural workers of various disciplines, focused on producing interdisciplinary works.
+Founding of ping-pong & associates, a team of artists, scientists and cultural workers of various disciplines, focused on producing interdisciplinary works 2007

 Essay by G. Muschter: Lustgarten, 2008